-Since most of the batteries used today in cordless drill batteries are Li-ion batteries and not nickel-cadmium batteries, in theory they should last a lifetime.
-But, many things can contribute to battery performance or runtime decay.
+Since most of the batteries used today in cordless drills are Li-ion batteries and not nickel-cadmium batteries, in theory, they should last a lifetime.
+But many things can contribute to battery performance or runtime decay.

 There’s still an ongoing debate as to whether or not a complete discharge is necessary before recharging.
 Or if keeping the battery in the charger a few minutes after it reaches 100% is actually helpful.

 Cool temperatures are also recommended.
-But, environment factors aside, it’s also important to store your battery when it’s at a specific charge if you want to extend its life.
-Most will agree that storing your drill battery at a minimum charge of 40% is ok if you plan on storing it for a few months.
+But environmental factors aside, it’s also important to store your battery when it’s at a specific charge if you want to extend its life.
+Most will agree that storing your drill battery at a minimum charge of 40% is okay if you plan on storing it for a few months.

-The DCD708C2 is highly versatile and compact tool with a considerable amount of torque for it's size.
+The DCD708C2 is a highly versatile and compact tool with a considerable amount of torque for its size.
 It comes with everything right out the box that will let you tackle a whole host of drilling and driving jobs around the house or hard at work on a construction site.

 All things considered, if you’re new to the wide world of power tools and still undecided, that’s okay.
 All of the drills we reviewed here possess outstanding performance and remarkable durability, so you can really just buy what’s within your budget and get to drilling.